-Solvenson where the set is the second in the online bed works.
-Section® vouchers are the way to go...
-Hait all construction until water issues are resolved So much depends on where this virus is going to take us.
-At this moment so many of the questions you have presented are really not answerable
+Half all construction until water issues are resolved

+So much depends on where this virus is going to take us.
+At this moment so many of the questions you have presented are really not

 I would like to see higher quality materials and well thought out, well designed living spaces for new builds rather than "low bid" low quality materials.
-A well built and constructed property should be available to all, regardless how much the property costs to purcha The lack of a long term water supply must be considered before any new housing is approved.
+A well built and constructed property should be available to all, regardless how much the property costs to purchase.

+The lack of a long term water supply must be considered before any new housing is approved.

-Keep the big Covid/ecomonic picture in mind --working families working people, unemployed/under employed slipping into poverty, deep poverty - making decisions to eat or pay rent or medication... whatever it is.
+Keep the big Covid/ecomonic picture in mind -working families, working people, unemployed/under employed slipping into poverty, deep poverty - making decisions to eat or pay rent or medication... whatever it is.
 Keep your heart in your planning.
 Housing issues will only deepen if you don't.
 People before greed and profit.

 If you don't make six figures, you can't afford it.
-Single-income dwellings are few and far between
+Single-income dwellings are few and far between.